Refract271/AO-Gem-Set-Calculator/README.md

 > You can add as many gems and affixes as you want, it's technically infinitely scaleable

 ## Future Updates + Contact
 This was made for fun as my first published git-hub code.
-I might update it to work with stats too and let you simulate jewel crafting.
+I might update it to work with main stats too and let you simulate jewel crafting.
 This would probably help clear the confusion regarding jewels in the game.

 Probably going to clean up the output at least.